-Net operating revenue decreased primarily due to licensing-related closures at our LIM Center casino in Warsaw and the Krakow casino and slower gaming activity in the Warsaw market, offset by increased revenue at the casino in Wroclaw that opened in October 2024.
-Operating costs and expenses decreased due to decreased payroll and gaming-related expenses primarily related to the casino closures.
+Net operating revenue increased primarily due to the casinos that reopened in 2024 in Wroclaw, Bielsko-Biala and Katowice, offset by decreased revenue due to licensing-related closures at our LIM Center casino in Warsaw and the Krakow casino and slower gaming activity in the Warsaw market in the first quarter.
+Operating costs and expenses increased due to increased gaming-related expenses related to increased gaming revenue as well as increased casino rent expense and additional costs related to termination of the lease at the Hilton Hotel.

-A reconciliation of net (loss) earnings attributable to Century Casinos, Inc. shareholders to Adjusted EBITDAR can be found in the "Non-US GAAP Measures Definitions and Calculations - Adjusted EBITDAR" discussion above.
+A reconciliation of net earnings (loss) attributable to Century Casinos, Inc. shareholders to Adjusted EBITDAR can be found in the "Non-US GAAP Measures Definitions and Calculations - Adjusted EBITDAR" discussion above.